Peter Wilson (writer): Gender Equality

 Wilson advocates policies that allow women to balance personal commitments while pursuing their careers, including flexible working arrangements, mentoring, support for those returning from maternity leave, affordable access to childcare and remuneration benchmarking.
 He is also critical of gender pay discrimination.

 He is a supporter of efforts to help more women reach executive and board level positions.
 "The economic case for women, who hold 10.7 per cent of senior executive roles in ASX 200 companies, to assume more prominent senior roles and responsibilities in the Australian workforce is building rapidly," he wrote in The Sydney Morning Herald, though he also warned of the short-term risk that a push to see more women promoted may result in under-qualified women being placed into positions they are not yet prepared to handle.

 In addition, Wilson has cited less tangible barriers to female career advancement such as "incumbent male inertia".
 He has also highlighted the pressure to conform to corporate culture placed on those women who do make it onto boards due to fierce competition for the scarce positions now available.
 This can discourage those that do fill these top positions from advocating for the advancement of other women.
 He has also spoken out urging employers to do more to combat domestic violence and has called workplace sexual harassment a "corporate cancer," arguing that higher female participation rates in senior business executive roles and board postings would help to cure the problem.

 He has been particularly critical of Australia's performance in these areas, stating the country has "world’s worst practice amongst modern, mature and developed countries."

 The 'C-Suite' Project

 The 'C-Suite' Project is a scheme created by the Business Council of Australia in partnership with the Australian Human Resources Institute (AHRI).
 Participating CEOs, who are also BCA members, pledge to personally mentor high-achieving women employed by other BCA member companies.
 The goal is to identify talented women and open up pathways for them to rise to the top of the corporate ladder.

-Many Australian business leaders participated as mentors, including CEO and managing director of Woolworths, Michael Luscombe, the chief executive and general manager of McDonald's Australia, Catriona Noble, the chief executive and managing director of the Commonwealth Bank, Ralph Norris, and the chief executive of Deloitte, Giam Swiegers.
+Many Australian business leaders participated as mentors, including CEO and managing director of the Woolworths conglomerate, Michael Luscombe, the chief executive and general manager of McDonald's Australia, Catriona Noble, the chief executive and managing director of the Commonwealth Bank, Ralph Norris, and the chief executive of Deloitte, Giam Swiegers.